Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Discussion

 \subsection{Conclusion}

-The introduction of a reflection-like overlay on the display of virtual eye models (mirror eyes) significantly improved face identification accuracy compared to a pure, non-reflective eye model without measurably affecting identification speed.
-In congruence with this accuracy gain, the subjective user experience in a game-like interaction with the eye models significantly improved with the mirror eyes compared to conditions that either lacked the reflection capability or the eye-like appearance.
-These results suggest that the benefits associated with mirror eyes cannot be attributed to the underlying eye model or the reflection alone, but only to their combination.
-Subsequent research should investigate the transfer of such effects to the reflections of other classes of gaze targets as well as extended applications in more physical embodiments.
+The introduction of a reflection-like overlay on the display of virtual eye models (\mirroreyes) significantly improved reference identification accuracy compared to a pure, non-reflective eye model without affecting identification speed.
+In congruence with this accuracy gain, the subjective user experience in a game-like interaction with the eye models significantly improved with the \mirroreyes~compared to conditions that either lacked the reflection capability or the eye-like appearance.
+These results suggest that the benefits associated with \mirroreyes~cannot be attributed to the underlying eye model or the reflection alone, but only to their combination.
+Subsequent research should investigate the transfer of such effects to the reflections of other classes of gaze targets, explore options for a selective modulation of mirroring for attention guidance, and ascertain meaningful coordination with degrees of freedom available to more physically integrated machine agents.